heroiclabs/nakama/README.md

 ### Production deployments

-Nakama server uses cockroachdb as it's database server.
+Nakama server uses cockroachdb as its database server.
 You're responsible for the [uptime](https://en.wikipedia.org/wiki/Uptime), [replication](https://en.wikipedia.org/wiki/Replication_(computing)), [backups](https://en.wikipedia.org/wiki/Backup), logs, and upgrades of your data.

 You also need to update the Nakama server with every new release and configure the server to auto-scale.
 If you use our Docker releases follow along with the "latest" image tag and check for new releases once a month.